 Assisting Employees Since 1980

 Donati Law, PLLC has significant experience in handling breach-of-contract claims on behalf of employees.
-While most employment relationships are at-will, which means that either the employer or the employee can terminate employment at any time, with or without good cause, not all employment relationship are at-will.
+While most employment relationships are at-will, which means that either the employer or the employee can terminate employment at any time, with or without good cause, not all employment relationships are at-will.
 Since 1980, our Memphis employment law attorneys have been delivering high-quality legal representation to workers facing breach of contract issues.

 Request an initial consultation by calling (901) 209-5500.

 Some employers enter into written employment contracts with their employees.
 When these written contracts provide fixed terms of employment, or when the contracts alter the requirements for termination, then the employers may not be able to fire the employees without a good reason.

 Contracts can contain other terms of employment as well, such as:

 - A severance package

 Common Breach of Contract Disputes

 Contracts are important for many dealings and a breach of contract can cause harm to one or both parties.
 There are many different ways a contract can be broken, and the way these breaches are resolved can vary, too.
 Often, the nature of the breach is important to determine how reparations will be made, so it is important to consider common disputes.
 Breach of contract disputes typically fall into four categories: